wh-alice/mig_visualstudio/vs/debugger/remote-debugging.md

 ## Set up the remote debugger
  You must have administrative permissions on the remote computer

 1. Locate the Remote Debugger application.
-You can search for **Remote Debugger** in the **Start** menu.
+(Open the Start menu and search for **Remote Debugger**.)

-2. If you are running the remote debugger on a  remote server, right-click the Remote Debugger and choose **Run as administrator**.
+     If you are running the remote debugger on a  remote server, you can right-click the Remote Debugger app and choose **Run as administrator** (Or, you can run the remote debugger as a service).If you are not running it on a remote server, just start it normally.

 3. When you start the remote tools for the first time (or before you have configured it), the **Remote Debugging Configuration** dalog box appears.